 As time has gone on and Muslims have spread far and wide across the globe, it is not always possible for them to sacrifice an animal in the name of Qurbani, nor might it be possible for them to be present at the time of slaughter.
 In such instances, it is common for Muslims to give Qurbani through a charity like Muslim Aid.
 We use your Qurbani donation to purchase an animal and sacrifice it in your name to please Allah (SWT).
 The meat is then given to those most in need so that they may enjoy the Eid al-Adha celebrations with their brothers and sisters around the world.

 The Qurbani story is a remarkable illustration of unconditional love and commitment.
 It speaks volumes of faith and devotion towards the Almighty, in every sense.
 It represents Prophet Ibrahim’s (AS) and Ismail’s unmatched loyalty and fervour towards their religion and their Creator.

-The practice of Qurbani in Islam holds great value and is an act of devotion towards Allah (SWT), but it is also an act of giving to others in their time of need.
+The significance of Qurbani in Islam holds great value and is an act of devotion towards Allah (SWT), but it is also an act of giving to others in their time of need.
 Traditionally, an animal that is slaughtered for Qurbani is divided into three shares: one share for the donor and their family, one share for the donor’s friends, and one share for someone in need.

 You can give Qurbani in the UK via Muslim Aid this Qurbani Eid 2022.